Karim-308/jawwed-mobile/README.md

 # 🕌 AI Assisted Holy Quran App

-> An AI-powered mobile & web application designed to enhance reading, learning, and memorization of the Holy Quran with interactive feedback, recitation assessment, and spiritual tools.
+> An AI-powered mobile application designed to enhance reading, learning, and memorization of the Holy Quran with interactive feedback, recitation assessment, and spiritual tools.

 ---